 Limits for passenger automobiles.
 The depreciation deduction, including section 179 expense deduction, for passenger automobiles is limited.

-For any passenger automobile (including an electric passenger automobile) you list on line 26 or line 27. the total of columns (h) and (i) on line 26 or 27 and column (h) on line 25 for that automobile cannot exceed the applicable limit shown in Table 1, 2, 3, or 4.
+For any passenger automobile (including an electric passenger automobile) you list on line 26 or line 27, the total of columns (h) and (i) on line 26 or 27 and column (h) on line 25 for that automobile cannot exceed the applicable limit shown in Table 1, 2, 3, or 4.
 If the business/investment use percentage in column (c) for the automobile is less than 100%, you must reduce the applicable limit to an amount equal to the limit multiplied by that percentage.
-For example, for an automobile (other than a truck or van or an electric automobile) placed in service in 2005 that is used 60% for business/investment, the limit is \$1,776 (\$2,960 x 60%).
+For example, for an automobile (other than a truck or van) placed in service in 2008 (for which you elect not to claim any special depreciation allowance) that is used 60% for business/ investment, the limit is \$1,776 (\$2,960 x 60%).